Jordan11599/KrumbzyBOT/README.md

 #### Plans for the Future
 - [x] Gets roles based on emote name
+- [ ] New Streamer Role when they go live
 - [ ] Help Menu to DM user
 - [ ] Change Nicknames
 - [ ] Add MiniGames